Is it mandatory to give the Instruction Handbook of a machinery in papery format?

 CONSIDERATIONS

-The publication on 18 April 2024 of the Guide to the Application of the Machinery Directive 2006/42/EC clarifies the fact that the manufacturer of a machine is not obliged to provide the respective instructions for safe use and declaration of conformity in paper form.
+The publication on 18 April 2024 of the Guide to the Application of the Machinery Directive 2006/42/EC clarifies the fact that the manufacturer of a machine is not obliged to provide the respective instructions for safe use and declaration of conformity in paper format.

 Article 10 – Paragraph 7 – Obligations of manufacturers of machinery and related product